andrevidela/Research-report/Thesis/index.md

 This now reads much more naturally as “if the left resource is smaller than the right one, then throw an error”.

 Semirings in general do not enforce an order, and we do not want to add too many restrictions to our multiplicity types to avoid making it less flexible than it needs.
-Typically, if affine types were to be implemented using intervals, we could not rely on a _total order_[^23] since some intervals cannot be compared with each others.
+Typically, if affine types were to be implemented using intervals, we could not rely on a _total order_[^23] since some intervals cannot be compared with each other.
 For example, `[3..5]` and `[0..4]` are not directly related to each other.
 For this reason, we are going to use a `Preorder` which only requires equality to be valid for some pairs of values and requires transitivity and associativity to hold.
 In Idris2 this is formulated as:

 ```haskell
 interface Preorder a where